yaseenkady/tree.pro/clean/12_circulatory/1_heart/kussmaul_sign.md

 # Comment

-Inspiration increases the intrathoracic negative pressure and decrease the jagular venous distention, but when there is increased resistance in the right ventricule, pulled blood back up and increases the jagular venous distention.
+Inspiration increases the intrathoracic negative pressure and decrease the jagular vein distention, but when there is increased resistance in the right ventricule, pulled blood back up and increases the jagular vein distention.

 # Cause

 Constrictive Pericarditis

 Pulmonary Embolism

+Restrictive Cardiomyopathy

 Right Heart Failure